Data and Encryption Policies

 Fundwave data is available for export by board members in JSON format via the Fundwave REST API.
 File attachments can be individually retrieved directly from Amazon S3 using the file’s unique hyperlink.

 Authorized Personnel usually run Linux as their workstation operating system.
 Given the lack of prevalence of viruses for that platform, our policy does not require those workstations to run antivirus.
+Where a non-linux environment is used, we require installation of an antivirus software.
 All of the existing controls for Authorized Personnel, including restricting access from those workstations to the production environment via ssh terminal connections only and with no replication of user data onto those workstations, still apply.

 Security Awareness and Confidentiality